Sung-Huan/ANNOgesic/docs/source/test_case.rst

     $ wget -cP ANNOgesic/input/database ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/idmapping_selected.tab.gz
     $ gunzip ANNOgesic/input/database/idmapping_selected.tab.gz

 Now, we have all required databases.
-You can also import the information of transcript to generate the results which only included the expressed CDS.
+We can also import information of the transcripts to generate results which only included the expressed CDS.

 Let's try it.